Pix2Fact: When Vision Is Not Enough -- Benchmarking Fine-Grained VQA with Web Verification on High-Resolution Real-World Scenes: Introduction

-The evaluation of nine leading VLMs (including Gemini-3-Pro and GPT-5) highlights a substantial performance gap on Pix2Fact: the top model attains just 24\% average accuracy, compared to 56\% for humans.
-The significant performance gap underscores a critical bottleneck in current Vision-Language Models (VLMs): they lack the capacity for the multi-hop reasoning required to link precise visual details with relevant external knowledge.
-Therefore, Pix2Fact establishes an essential benchmark to drive progress toward multimodal systems that integrate fine-grained perception with robust, knowledge-based reasoning.
-By explicitly evaluating the conjunction of these three capabilities, this dataset provides a meaningful testbed for developing and diagnosing more sophisticated, knowledge-aware vision-language reasoning architectures.
+This significant gap underscores a critical limitation in current vision‑language models.
+They cannot reliably link fine‑grained visual details with relevant external knowledge through search.
+Therefore, Pix2Fact establishes an essential benchmark to drive progress toward multimodal systems that integrate fine‑grained perception with robust knowledge search.
+By explicitly targeting this conjunction, the dataset provides a meaningful testbed for developing and diagnosing more sophisticated, knowledge‑aware vision‑language architectures.